red-data-tools/red_amber/README.md

 gem 'red-arrow',   '~> 12.0.0' # Requires Apache Arrow (see installation below) gem 'red-parquet', '~> 12.0.0' # Optional, if you use IO from/to parquet
-gem 'red-datasets-arrow'       # Optional, if you use Red Datasets or random sampling feature gem 'red-arrow-activerecord'   # Optional, if you use Active Record gem 'rover-df',    '~> 0.3.0'  # Optional, if you use IO from/to Rover::DataFrame
+gem 'red-datasets-arrow'       # Optional, if you use Red Datasets or random sampling feature gem 'red-arrow-numo-narray'    # Optional, recommended if you use inputs from Numo::NArray gem 'red-arrow-activerecord'   # Optional, if you use Active Record gem 'rover-df',    '~> 0.3.0'  # Optional, if you use IO from/to Rover::DataFrame
 ```